emissary-ingress/emissary/reference/rate-limits.md

 Note: In Envoy, labels are referred to as descriptors.

 ### Global Rate Limiting
-Rate limit labels can be configured on a global level within the [Ambassador Edge Stack Module](/reference/modules#the-ambassador-module).
+Rate limit labels can be configured on a global level within the [`ambassador Module`](/reference/modules#the-ambassador-module).

 ```yaml
 ---